How To Clean A Pellet Grill: A Simple Guide To BBQ Maintenance

 Here’s a basic checklist of everything you’ll want to gather:

-This list will apply to most Traeger grills, but be sure to check your specific grill’s owner’s manual for any specific cleaning instructions or recommendations.
+This list applies to most Traeger grills, but be sure to check your specific grill’s owner’s manual for any cleaning instructions or recommendations.

 How to prepare your pellet grill for a deep clean